The frescoes in the Admont monastery library

 SCIENCES AND ARTS

-In the six adjacent domes on the north and south sides, depictions of various sciences and arts are presented.
-Each is briefly described here with its respective central theme: The first image near the south entrance is dedicated to the theme of Arts and Techniques.
-Apollo, the god of poetry and light, is centrally depicted, presiding over the nine Muses.
-Sculpture, music, and painting are allegorically represented as female figures.
-The second vault is dedicated to Medicine and Natural Sciences.
-The central figure is a man dressed in a doctoral gown with the staff of Asclepius, handing a prescription to a female figure personifying Pharmacy.
-Surrounding this main group are personifications of other natural sciences, such as Physics, Mineralogy, Astronomy, Geography, and Arithmetic.
-The third fresco represents Theology and Religion.
-In the center is the personified Theology as a female figure with the sun on her chest.
-Next to her are the Holy Spirit dove and a woman symbolizing "Truth."
-Below them, once again represented as women, are the three divine virtues of Faith, Hope, and Love.
-The Revelation, as the centerpiece and culmination, is depicted in the central dome.
+The six adjacent domes on the north and south sides depict the various sciences and arts, which are briefly described here with their respective central theme: The first picture at the south-facing library entrance is dedicated to the theme of arts and techniques.
+Apollo is depicted in the centre as the god of poetry and light and is enthroned above the nine muses.
+Sculpture, music and painting are depicted allegorically as female figures.
+The second vault is dedicated to medicine and science.
+The main figure is a man dressed in a doctor's robe with a staff of Asclepius, who hands a prescription to a female figure personifying pharmacy.
+This main group is surrounded by personifications of other natural sciences, such as physics, mineralogy, astronomy, geography and arithmetic.

 JURISPRUDENCE